GB-Eu MS La III. 483 (a) (St. Andrews Psalter or Wode Partbooks)

 Languages: English

-Voice Text: Psalm 80.
-O pastor of Israel, like sheep that dost lead
+Voice Text: Psal: LXXX.
+O pastor of Israel, like shepe that dost leade

 General Note